baudisgroup/BIO392/assets/UCSC_tutorial_answers/UCSC_tutorial_Answer.md

 * Turn on the UCSC Genes and SNPs (130) tracks (This older version works because we are on hg18).
 * Zoom out 10X a few times and observe the tracks
 * What are the overlapping sequences?
 What are the red lines?
 __Answer__: They are sequencing reads.
 Red lines are mis-alignments to the reference genome in UCSC.
+They can be SNPs (some do exist already in the dbSNP records) or sometimes sequencing errors.